muldjord/skyscraper/ARTWORK.md

 The filename of the [custom image resource](#custom-image-resources) to be used as the scanline overlay.
 If left out it defaults to ```scanlines1.png```.

 #### 'scale' attribute (Optional)
 Sets the scale factor of the overlay.
-If left out it defaults to "1.0".
+Can be 0.1 to 2.0.
+If left out it defaults to 1.0.

 #### 'opacity' attribute (Optional)
 Sets the opacity of the overlay.
-If left out it defaults to "100".
+Can be 0 to 100.
+If left out it defaults to 100.

 ### 'shadow' effect node (Optional)
 ![Effect example](https://raw.githubusercontent.com/muldjord/skyscraper/master/artwork_examples/shadow.png)